bartobri/mrrcrypt/README.md

 brute force attacks.
 The total number of key permutations is: 256!\*3^(64\*64) ≈ 1.66e+2461

-The adaptive mirror field algorithm implemented in this project is the first of it's kind, though is may have some similar attributes to a block cypher.
+The adaptive mirror field algorithm implemented in this project is the first of it's kind, though it may have some similar attributes to a block cypher.
 For more information on how it works, see [ADAPTIVE_MIRROR_FIELD](ADAPTIVE_MIRROR_FIELD.md).

 *MrrCrypt in debug mode shows how encryption/decryption occurs:*